Holland Taylor’s Ann Richards: ‘A woman for all seasons’

 Taylor was to have been on stage with “Ann” this month at Southern California’s Pasadena Playhouse, but the pandemic-forced shutdown interfered.
 She’s ready to honor the commitment, perhaps in mid-2021 and maybe for the final time, given the demands of memorizing the play’s roughly 40, single-spaced typewritten pages of dialogue.

-She last performed it four years ago, in the meantime keeping busy with projects including Ryan Murphy’s recently released series “Hollywood,” in which she has a juicy role, and the upcoming feature “Bill & Ted Face the Music,” opposite the 1989’s original film’s stars Keanu Reeves and Alex Winter.
+She last performed it several years ago, in the meantime keeping busy with projects including Ryan Murphy’s recently released series “Hollywood,” in which she has a juicy role, and the upcoming feature “Bill & Ted Face the Music,” opposite the original 1989 film’s stars Keanu Reeves and Alex Winter.

 Age is a factor, said the 77-year-old Taylor, although her career pace would indicate otherwise.